jens-koster/the-free-data-stack/spark/README.md

     127.0.0.1 tfds-config

 This makes anything running on your host, like the notebooks, resolve the host names to the same service as your spark containers living in the tfds-network on docker.
+It's also part of making the spark web ui work from within the container (I think...).

 ## align the port numbers
 Secondly the port numbers must match up, it's not possible to re-map portnumbers inside the docker network.
 So all services must be configured to use a portnumber that is also free on your host.

-edit: after changing to minio s3 it is likelt possible to use another port for s3, we probabaly should...
+edit: after changing to minio s3 it is likely possible to use another port for s3, we probabaly should...
 Where, I found that vs code automatically start up the jupyter service on port 9000, which is also the port s3-ninja will use.
 This was the final clinch before I got spark running on s3. s3-ninja is very sparsely documented and seems not to honour the S3NINJA_PORT env variable.